libremfg/rhize-docs/content/get-started/introduction.md

 Some examples of the flexibility include:

 - **A headless MES**.
 While Rhize has a graphical interface, all data is reachable through a single API endpoint.
 This means your teams can rapidly build custom frontends―and do it with the most comfortable API for frontend development, GraphQL.
-- **No code interface**.
+- **Low-code interface**.
 Model your schema and execute processes using BPMN, a visual programming language.
 The visual interface makes Rhize and your manufacturing automation accessible to the widest possible audience.
 - **Generic data collection**.
 Rhize receives data from all levels of the manufacturing process.
 The NATS broker publishes and subscribes to low-level data from MQTT and OPC-UA, but the database can also receive ERP inventories and documents sent over HTTP.